yuki04160/EDA-Customer-Churn-in-Telecom/README.md

 # EDA - Customer Churn in Telcom
-Before modeling, I followed the extensive step-by-step guide from [A Comprehensive Guide to Data Exploration](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/#one) and coded in R using Kaggle dataset - [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn).
+Before modeling, I followed the extensive step-by-step guide from [A Comprehensive Guide to Data Exploration](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/#one) and performed EDA in R using Kaggle dataset - [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn).
 ## Introduction
-Exploratory Data Analysis is an approach to see what data can tell us beyond the formal sophisticated analysis and summarize dataset main characteristics with visual methods.
-To be more specific, we use EDA to gain insight into a dataset, examine variables, detect anomalies, and prepare data before applying a predictive model.
-Since good input quality will lead to good output quality, this process could also help to increase the accuracy of the models.
-Thus, it is important to spend significant time on it.
+With exploratory data analysis, we can gain insight into a dataset, examine variables, detect anomalies, and prepare data before applying a predictive model.
+That is to say, EDA could help to increase the accuracy of the models since good input quality will lead to good output quality.
+Thus, this post aims to carefully walk through and understand each step in EDA.
 ## Steps
 1. Variable Identification
    - Predictor and Target